nh-server/switch-guide/docs/faq.md

 ::: warning

 **Currently all bans have been for very obvious and intrusive actions, specifically:**

-- Developers using their unique Switch data to poke and reverse-engineer Nintendos Server responses
+* Developers using their unique Switch data to poke and reverse-engineer Nintendo's Server responses
-- People pirating games and using them online
+* People pirating games and using them online
-- People changing their profile pictures to custom pictures
+* People changing their profile pictures to custom pictures
-- People using savegame editors to unlock content that is not available yet and using it online (Splatoon 2)
+* People using savegame editors to unlock content that is not available yet and using it online (Splatoon 2)
-- People cheating online in general (Modifying Cart stats in MK8)
+* People cheating online in general (Modifying Cart stats in MK8)
-- People installing homebrew NSP files, which Nintendo can pick up on with their telemetry
+* People installing homebrew NSP files, which Nintendo can pick up on with their telemetry

 :::